 The inability to see red is caused by a genetic defect that affects about 1 in 12 men and 1 in 230 women.

-For years scientists thought that our ability to see new types of visual input ended after adolescence.
+For years, scientists thought that our ability to see new types of visual input ended after adolescence.
 But it turns out that when researchers surgically injected a particular human gene into adult lab monkeys with this kind of color-blindness, they could recognize red for the first time.

 Normally, the human retina has three kinds of cone cells, each containing a different pigment that absorbs particular kinds of light.
-One is most sensitive to light with a short wavelength that corresponds to shades of blue, one to medium wavelengths that we see as green, and the third to longer wavelengths that, in combination with the other cones, bring us reds.
+One is most sensitive to light with a short wavelength that corresponds to shades of blue.
+One is sensitive to medium wavelengths that we see as green.
+The third uses longer wavelengths that, in combination with the other cones, bring us reds.

-Many mammals have two cones, for example dogs, who see colors much like humans with this kind of colorblindness but see better than humans do in dim light.
+Many mammals have two cones, for example dogs, who see colors much like humans with this kind of color blindness but see better than humans do in dim light.

 Why is color-blindness so much more common in boys?
 The genes that produce photopigments are carried on the X chromosome, from the mother.
 One in 6 women can give the gene to a child.
 In boys, each cell carries an X chromosome from the mother, alongside a Y chromosome from the father.